krysgh/MyProjects/Netflix Clone/README.md

 So I screenshot three pages of my Netflix Clone.
 They are included in the "screenshots" folder.

-I'm in the mood and maybe I'll create one or more pages and I'll interrelate them all through Javascript.
+I'm in the mood and maybe I'll create one or more pages and I'll interrelate them all through JavaScript.